-Good news!!!
-Now (year 2021) the answer to such questions is VERY easy, as the long awaited Mark Pearman's (with the addition of Nacho Areta as coauthor) field guide to the birds of Argentina and the South-west Atlantic has seen the light and it's as amazing as we were expecting it to be.
-It includes comprehensive information about 1075 species of birds (they missed at least one, which was first recorded in the country after the book was sent to print: the Andean Ibis - Theristicus branickii - showed up in North-west Argentina) and outstanding illustrations from four different artists, including two of the best Argentines: Aldo Chiappe and Jorge RodrÃguez Mata.
+In the year 2020, the long awaited Mark Pearman's (with the addition of Nacho Areta as coauthor) field guide to the birds of Argentina and the South-west Atlantic finally saw the light and settled as the "go to" choice for international travelers visiting the region.
+It includes comprehensive information about 1075 species of birds (at the time they missed at least one species, which was first recorded in the country after the book was sent to print: the Andean Ibis - Theristicus branickii - which showed up in North-west Argentina) and some outstanding illustrations from four different artists, including two of the best Argentines: Aldo Chiappe and Jorge Rodríguez Mata.
+In my opinion, the quality of these two artists contrast a little bit with the plates made by the other ones, particularly with the pelagic and marine species (especially terns, which are shown with unrealistic colors, and most likely misguided by the text, such as in the bright-orange bills of the 'Argentine' subspecies of Sandwich Tern, Thalasseus sandvicensis, which in real life has a very much plain yellow color bill), but the overall quality of the entire book regarding its plates is more than satisfactory.

 Printed by Helm and Princeton field guides, you can order yours in the following links (just in case, I don't get any commission from this...):